Belgian Sheepdog Health Issues & Care Guide

 Insurance Recommendation

-Given the Belgian Sheepdog's predisposition to conditions like Allergies and Hip Dysplasia, pet insurance is a worthwhile investment.
-Plans for Belgian Sheepdogs typically cost $42–$79 per month and can save thousands in unexpected veterinary bills.
+Given the Belgian Sheepdog's predisposition to conditions like Hip Dysplasia and Epilepsy, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.